davelandry/missionnutrition/_pages/services.md

 * Weight Loss and Management
 * Pre-Diabetes, Diabetes, and Heart Health
-* Prenatal Nutrition: Healthy Eating and Weight Gain for Moms-to-Be
+* Prenatal Nutrition: Healthy Eating for Moms-to-Be
 * Childhood, Adolescent, and Family Nutrition
 * Celiac Disease and Gluten-Free Diets

+See our range of customizable services to choose from!